Tomographical Imaging Systems

-5. CT (computed tomography) - disadvantages of conventional X-ray diagnostics.
+1. CT - disadvantages of conventional X-ray diagnostics.
 Basic principle of CT.
 System layout.
-The basic physical principle of CT.
-CT generation development.
-HW and SW.
+Basic physical principle

-7. CT - basic principles of image reconstruction in CT systems (direct back projection, Radon transform, filtered back projection)
+3. CT - Basic principles of image reconstruction in CT systems (direct back projection, Radon transformation, filtered back projection)

-8. CT - analytical reconstruction of CT systems (2D Fourier transform, iterative reconstruction)
+4. CT - Analytical reconstruction of CT systems (2D Fourier transform, iterative reconstruction)

-9. MR (magnetic resonance) - physical base (spin, precession, Larmor frequency).
-Magnetic field radio frequencies, phase coherence and precession, resonance, RF pulse, MR signal generation, free precession signal (FID)
+5. MR - Physical nature (spin, precession, Larmor frequency).
+Radio frequencies in magnetic field, phase coherence and precession, resonance, HF pulse, MR signal generation, free precession signal (FID)

-10. MR - relaxation, relaxation times, or time constants T1, T2, RF pulse, pulse sequence and contrast ratio, SR, SE and IR sequence, weighted image parameters and relation to TE and TR time.
+6. MR - Relaxation, relaxation times, or time constants T1, T2, HF pulse, the relationship between pulse sequences and contrast, SR, SE and IR sequence, weighted image parameters and relation to TE and TR times.

-11. MR - coding of the spatial position of the voxel, the gradient field, the meaning of the pulse diagrams (sequences, protocols)
+7. MR - Coding of spatial position of volume element (voxel), gradient field, meaning of pulse diagrams (sequences, protocols)

-12. MR - the base of the Fourier reconstruction method, the basic components of the MR system.
+8. MR - The essence of the Fourier reconstruction method, the basic components of the MR system.

 - Syllabus of tutorials:

-5. CT systems - reconstruction algorithms (direct back projection) (PC classroom)
+1. CT systems: reconstruction algorithms (direct back projection) (task in PC classroom)

-6. CT systems - reconstruction algorithms (filtered back projection) (PC Classroom)
+2. CT systems: reconstruction algorithms (filtered back projection) (task in PC classroom)

-7. CT systems - reconstruction algorithms (iterative method) (PC classroom)
+3. CT systems: reconstruction algorithms (iterative method) (task in PC classroom)

 - Study Objective:

-The aim of the course is to acquaint students with general fundamentals of imaging process theory, sensing methods, evaluation and processing of image information, image signal properties, principles of image formation, structure and general quantitative assessment of the quality of tomographical and computed tomography based imaging modalities used in medicine and the resulting limitations and risks.
+The aim is to acquaint students with the general basics of the theory of the imaging process, methods of scanning, evaluation and processing image information, properties of image signals, principles of image creation, structural arrangement and with a general quantitative assessment of the quality of imaging modalities used in medicine and the resulting limitations and risks.